Road Apples (The Ren & Stimpy Show)

 "Road Apples" is the ninth episode of the third season of The Ren & Stimpy Show.
 It originally aired on Nickelodeon in the United States on March 12, 1994.
+The episode was widely considered to be one of the worst episodes of the series.

 Plot

 Ren and Stimpy are hitchhiking in the desert, having done so for months.
 Ren collapses and Stimpy tries to carry him; he too cannot stand this arduous ordeal.
 They both collapse, but Stimpy's tongue guides him to a road.
 Ren is overjoyed, having realized that they can be saved in case people pick them up, as Stimpy spots a RV.
 Ren's body had been eaten up by a nearby vulture, which gives them the idea to resemble roadkill; Ren is simply run over to achieve this.
 The Pipes, owners of the RV, are frustrated to see the duo are still alive, so they take the duo in.

 Mr. Pipe offers to clean the duo; Stimpy is offered blood-sucking sand snails for his sunburn, while Ren is scalded by the hot water at the shower; Mr. Pipe joins in, apparently enjoying the scalding heat.
 He later leads the duo around the residence, where aside from standard appliances, there is also a butcher shop headed by Wilbur Cobb among oddities; his pipe is broken by an arrow from the shooting range nearby.

 Mr. Pipe offers lunch to the duo, much to their excitement.
 They are attracted by the carnivore diet offered by Mrs. Pipe, but Mr. Pipe insists that they cannot eat solid food, instead giving them skunk milk.
 Stimpy likes the drink; despite its foul odor which deters Ren, he apparently also liked the taste.
 Mr. Pipe forces them to go outside to "walk", but due to the RV never stopping they hang behind it.

 At night, the duo listen to ghost stories from the couple while drinking hot skunk milk.
 Ren goes to bed early, with Stimpy reluctantly following despite wanting to hear the end of the story; they are forced to sleep with Wilbur Cobb.
 They finally are able to sleep after Wilbur rambles for hours.
 Ren wakes up in the middle of the night to find everyone sleeping, panicking when he finds no one at the wheel; the RV sinks down a lake.
 Ren and Stimpy are kicked out for "wetting the bed"; Wilbur reveals himself to have done so, also being kicked out, ending the episode.